-The University's undergraduate need-based grant is funded by a long-standing practice of setting aside 33% of new mandatory systemwide tuition and fee revenue.
-With no planned tuition and fee increase for 2019-20, no significant increase in UC grant is anticipated.
+The University's undergraduate need-based grant is funded by a long-standing practice of setting aside 33 percent of new mandatory systemwide tuition and fee revenue.
+With the Tuition Stability Plan approved by the Board of Regents in 2021, that figure increases to 45 percent.